 Readers: look in the comment section below.
 If you see one you like, click over and buy it.
 How easy is that?
 (If you don’t see the book covers, adjust your browser’s adblock settings.)
-Continue reading “Cozy Winter eBook Deals”
+Continue reading “Ides of March eBook Deals”

 It’s that time again…time to choose your favorite flash fiction story of the week!
 It’s all up to you now – only one can win Flash Fiction Readers’ Choice Champion honors.
 It’s super easy – choose your favorite and cast your vote below.